My-GitHub99/Stop-Watch-Project/README.md

 # system Description

-system is a stop watch with a pause, resume and reset buttons.
-Project was developed using Eclipse IDE, AVR GNU cross compiler
+A stop watch with a pause, resume and reset buttons.
+Project was developed using Eclipse IDE and AVR cross compiler

 # Circuit Design